KQM-git/TCL/evidence/characters/hydro/kokomi.md

 * After casting E and getting interrupted, Kokomi has 22.5% Pyro DMG Bonus.

 **Significance:**
-Permanent 4p HoD uptime at cost of getting interrupted and not summoning Bake-Kurage.
+Can have higher Artifact set effect uptime and stacks, but at the cost of getting interrupted and not summoning Bake-Kurage.